Is Weak Note Taking A Sign Of Executive Functioning Challenges?

 By Emily Levy, founder & director of EBL Coaching

-Taking effective notes can be a challenging task for almost all students.
+Taking effective notes can be a challenging task for almost all students, especially those with ADHD or executive functioning weaknesses.
 They must listen to their instructor, process the information, and organize their notes on paper, while remembering to include the key details.
 Even the most gifted of students can feel overwhelmed by this process.
 Learning strategies for organizing information that they both hear and read can help students excel academically.

-Where should students begin?
+Where should students with executive functioning challenges begin?
 For starters, it is important to learn how to jot down information quickly.
 This skill is especially important in class, when teachers often speak at a rapid pace and relay an incredibly large quantity of information that students must comprehend and jot down.
 Students often hear dates, names, numbers, and key facts, and try desperately to capture every bit of information into their notes.
 Learning shorthand strategies can help students combat this I-must-get-it-all-down syndrome.
-Students should try to integrate the following tricks for including abbreviations, symbols, and contractions into their notes:
+Students should try to integrate the following elements into their notes:

 Symbols